-The summary below includes information from "2022 Annual Selection Guide" and "Faculty Income Allowance Plan (FIAP)" on the Division of Human Resources website.
+The summary below includes information from "2023 Annual Selection Guide" and "Faculty Income Allowance Plan (FIAP)" on the Division of Human Resources website.
 See the former for current details and comparison of the plans.
-If you plan to live outside the Philadelphia area, it is important that you check to see which of them will be available to you.
+If you plan to live outside the Philadelphia area, you should check that your choice would cover you.
+Coverage outside the United States is generally minimal or non-existent.